so-rose/convmlv/README.md

 	-R<path>   RAW_DUMP - The path to raw2dng (no space btwn -M and path).
 Default is './raw2dng'.
 	-y<path>   PYTHON - The path or command used to invoke Python.
 Defaults to python3.
 	-B<path>   MLV_BP - The path to mlv2badpixels.sh (by dfort).
 Default is './mlv2badpixels.sh'.
+	-T[int]    Max process threads, for multithreaded parts of the program.
+Defaults to 8.

 OPTIONS, OUTPUT:
-	-i   IMAGE - Specify to create a TIFF sequence.
+	-i   IMAGE - Specify to create an image sequence (EXR by default).

+	-f[0:3]   IMG_FMT - Create a sequence of <format> format, instead of a TIFF sequence.
+	  --> 0: EXR (default), 1: TIFF, 2: PNG, 3: Cineon (DPX).

+	-c   COMPRESS - Specify to automatically compress the image sequence.
+	  --> TIFF: ZIP (best for 16-bit), PIZ for EXR (best for grainy images), PNG: lvl 9 (zlib deflate), DPX: RLE.
+	  --> EXR's piz compression tends to be fastest + best.

 	-m   MOVIE - Specify to create a Prores4444 video.

 	-p[0:3]   PROXY - Specifies the proxy mode.
+0 is default.
 	  --> 0: No proxies.
 1: H.264 proxy.
 2: JPG proxy sequence.
 3: Both.
+	  --> Proxies won't be developed without the main output - ex.
+JPG proxies require -i.

 	-s[0%:100%]   PROXY_SCALE - the size, in %, of the proxy output.
 	  --> Use -s<percentage>% (no space).
 50% is default.